artefactual/atom-docs/user-manual/administer/settings.rst

 * materialtype: Material type (general material designations used in the :ref:`Canadian Rules for Archival Description <rad-template>`).
 * facetstitle: :term:`facets title`
-* access_disallow_warning: Used for customizable access restriction statements when access to a :term:`digital object` is disallowed via an associated PREMIS rights statement.
-See: :ref:`rights`, specifically :ref:`rights-digital-object` for more information.
-* access_conditional_warning: Used for customizable access restriction statements when access to a :term:`digital object` is set to conditional via an associated PREMIS rights statement.
-See: :ref:`rights`, specifically :ref:`rights-digital-object` for more information.
 * genre: Term for the Genre access point taxonomy, currently only available on the :ref:`RAD template <rad-template>`.
 It appears as a :term:`facet filter` in the :term:`archival description` browse and search pages - this label will